 Light brown apple moths, a damaging invasive insect from Australia, have been found in San Luis Obispo for the first time.

-Insect trappers with the San Luis Obispo County Department of Agriculture detected the moth at three locations in San Luis Obispo — two in the Laguna Lake area and one off Johnson Avenue, said Karen Lowerison, deputy county agricultural commissioner.
+Insect trappers with the San Luis Obispo County Department of Agriculture detected the moth at three locations in San Luis Obispo — two in the Laguna Lake area and one off of Johnson Avenue, said Karen Lowerison, deputy county agricultural commissioner.

 The pest has already been detected in multiple other locations in the county including Cambria, Cayucos, Morro Bay, Los Osos, Shell Beach and most of Arroyo Grande.